-The Abandoned Mine Lands (AML) Section is responsible for administering abandoned mine reclamation projects that are funded by federal grants derived from a tax on coal under the Surface Mining Control and Reclamation Act of 1977 (SMCRA).
-The AMR Fund Flow Chart illustrates the distribution coal tax funds.
+The Abandoned Mine Lands (AML) Section is responsible for administering abandoned mine reclamation projects that are funded by federal grants derived from a fee on coal under the Surface Mining Control and Reclamation Act of 1977 (SMCRA).
 AML project managers are responsible for large, individual operating budgets for many reclamation projects.
 The AML staff also manages a growing volume of public files, maps and other information related to Montana's abandoned mines.

 On December 27, 1989, Montana's Governor, Stan Stephens certified to the United States Department of the Interior Office of Surface Mining that the state had addressed all of its high priority coal-related reclamation problems which were eligible for funding under SMCRA.
 Montana was then approved to use SMCRA funding for reclamation of mines other than coal mines.
 The restoration of lands affected by non-coal mining began in 1990 and continues today in conjunction with non-coal related problems as they are identified.

 If SMCRA funds are to be used for a reclamation project, the site must be eligible under the strict criteria of federal law.
 To be eligible for SMCRA funding, sites to be reclaimed must have been mined or affected by mining processes and abandoned or left in an inadequate reclamation status prior to August 3, 1977, (or prior to August 28, 1974, for U.S. Forest Service-administered lands; or prior to November 26, 1980, for U.S. Bureau of Land Management administered lands).